 How to configure your test to use the Ultrafast Grid

-Below is a code snippet that shows the minimal changes needed to use the Ultrafast Grid in your code.
+The shaded lines in the code snippet below illustrates the minimal changes needed to use the Ultrafast Grid in your code.
 The code snippet is not a complete example.
-Some of the code that typically appears in your test code is not shown, but the shaded code is all you need to add to run your test on the Ultrafast Grid with, for example, 6 configured platforms - including Chrome, Firefox, and IE 11 - in various viewport variations, and on emulated iPhone 4 and Galaxy S5 mobile devices:
+Some of the code that typically appears in your test code is not shown.

 For a complete program see Writing visual tests that use the Ultrafast Grid

-Running this test will produce 8 test results, so in the Eyes Test Manager you will see the following:
+Running this test will produce a batch with 11 test results, so in the Eyes Test Manager you will see the following:

 - Out-of-the-box cross-platform testing without the' need to build and maintain a QA lab with devices and browsers.